-We've been engaged in some unplugged fun lately and I find a great way to approach an art project session with Kiddo is to pick a simple theme and center our attentions around that theme.
-This week we chose “shiny" and "blue" art.
+We've been engaged in some screen-free fun lately and I find a great way to approach art project sessions is to pick a simple theme and center a process art project around that theme.
+This week the art themes were "shiny" and "blue" art.

-We started with a visit to the art store down the street where I told Kiddo to pick out something shiny and blue.
-He immediately picked out some glitter and I chose also picked up some shiny blue paper (which I didn't end up using, after all) and some shiny silver paint.
+We started with a visit to the art store down the street where we picked out shiny and blue materials.
+We chose glitter, shiny blue paper (which I didn't end up using, after all) and shiny silver paint.

-To continue with our shiny theme, I wrapped wrapped some tin foil around a piece of cardboard and gave Kiddo some silver and blue paint in trays.
+Continuing with the shiny art theme, I wrapped wrapped some tin foil around a piece of cardboard and set out silver and blue paint in trays.
 In Maryann Kohl's Preschool Art book, she suggests adding dish soap to the paint to make it stick to the foil better.
-That didn’t seem to help, though.
-Maybe I did it wrong, or maybe eco-friendly dish soap just doesn’t have the right properties.

-After the excess glitter was shaken off, it looked like this:
+After the excess glitter was shaken off, the artwork looked like this:

 Perhaps it's not a masterpiece, but it's all about the process, right?

-Since the brushes were covered with glitter, I thought it might be fun to paint with them on paper.
-As you can see, the glitter clumped up a bit.
-Kiddo thought that was quite interesting, actually.
+Since the brushes were covered with glitter, I thought it might be fun to paint with them on plain paper.
+As you can see, the glitter clumped up, but that was no impediment to fun.

-...and later added some more silver, although it really looks grey after it dries.
+...and later with some more silver paint, although the paint looks grey after it dries.

 Process oriented art around a simple theme: try it!